The complete guide to using the DeskTime screenshots feature at your company

 Now that you know why and how to use DeskTime screenshots, there’s just one thing left: start using it.

 If you want to turn it on it for everyone, head to Settings –> Teams.
 At the bottom of the ”Settings” section, check the box ”Allow screen capture”.
 If you want to use blurred screenshots, you must check both ”Allow screen capture” and ”Blur screen capture” boxes.

 Sometimes you won’t need to enable this feature for all employees.
-For example, if you’ve got team members working with confidential information, or you might just want to use it for your remote workers only.
+For example, if you’ve got team members working with confidential information, or you might just want to use it for remote employee monitoring only.

 To enable screenshots for specific employees, go to ”Settings” –> ”Team Members” –> ”Edit”, and again scroll down to enable regular or blurred screenshots of your choice.

 Additionally, you can choose to take screenshots in two sizes – 640x400px or 1024x640px.
 The larger captions, the more details you’ll see.